There was a time when it might have seemed that all of the country’s hotels were being bought up and run by large, multinational chains.

 It is a duty that has the force of law – the Employers’ Liability (Compulsory Insurance) Act 1969 and its amendments – which requires any employer to hold a minimum of £5 million indemnity against injury and illness claims by employees and former employees.

-Why not see how we can protect your livelihood with one of our cost-effective, comprehensive policies?
-Get a quote online today or please feel free to contact us for a no obligation chat about your hotel insurance needs.
+Why not see how we can help you protect your livelihood with one of our cost-effective, comprehensive policies?
+Get a quote online today or please feel free to contact us for a no obligation quote you on your hotel insurance needs.